clicknium/clicknium-docs/doc/references/python/webdriver/browser/browsertab/wait_appear_by_css_selector.md

 # BrowserTab.wait_appear_by_css_selector
 ***def wait_appear_by_css_selector(
         self,
-        locator: str,
+        css_selector: str,
         wait_timeout: int = 30
     ) -> WebElement***

-In current opened browser, wait for the element appear by the given css selector locator.
+In current opened browser, wait for the element appear by the given css selector.

 **Parameters:**
-    &emsp;**locator[Required]**: str
+    &emsp;**css_selector[Required]**: str
-        &emsp;&emsp; the css selector locator of the element to find.
+        &emsp;&emsp; the css selector of the element to find.
     &emsp;**wait_timeout**: int
         &emsp;&emsp; Timeout for the operation, the unit is second, and the default value is 30 seconds.